AnuragNtl/vim-mind-mapper/README.md

 This gets converted to:
 ![graph](images/graph.gif)

-So far, the graph is hierarchical, we need a graph:
+So far, it was all hierarchical, we need a graph:
 ```

 tasks {